wheelroom/wheelroom/packages/boilerplate/docs/how-wheelroom-works.md

   the page section has many variations.
 - All generated page templates are rendered by applying the generated Graphql.

+## Boilerplate

+The boilerplate uses wheels.
+Proper documentation has not been written.
+There is a brief overview of the [core folders](../src/wheelroom/README.md).

 ## Styled system

 The templates use a style system: